 To open a bank account in Japan you will need the following: work/student visa (bring your passport), Japanese ID (Zairyū Card), and telephone number.
 Some banks require a hanko (判子) or inkan (印鑑), which is a personal seal used to sign official documents, but don’t worry if you don’t have one – certain banks will allow you to use your signature instead.
 Keep in mind that if you are here on a tourist visa, you won’t be able to open an account.

-Shinsei bank is the easiest option for newcomers who want to open a bank account in Japan.
-Some of the more traditional Japanese banks such as Mizuho and Sumitomo are fine for those who are fluent in Japanese and plan on staying here for the long haul, but for overall convenience and ease of use, Shinsei is a better choice.
+Japan Post bank (JP bank; ゆうちょ銀行) is the easiest option for newcomers who want to open a bank account in Japan.
+Some of the more traditional Japanese banks such as Mizuho and Sumitomo are fine for those who are fluent in Japanese and plan on staying here for the long haul, but for the purpose of getting started, JP bank is a better choice.

 Japan Post bank

-Checking and savings accounts can also be opened with the Japanese post office.
-While not as English-friendly as Shinsei or SMBC, opening an account is easy and does not require a hanko or inkan.
-Additionally, there are no fees when transferring money from overseas to a JP bank account.
+Checking and savings accounts can be opened with the Japanese post office.
+While not as English-friendly as Shinsei, opening an account is easy and does not require a hanko or inkan.
+International transfer fees are usually 4,000 yen.
 This is also the only Japanese bank that will allow minors to open their own bank account.

 Types of accounts

 Most likely you will need a regular deposit account, or Futsū Yokin (普通預金).
-A deposit account comes with a bank card (essentially the same as a debit/check card) which can be used at most ATMs throughout Japan, and a passbook (tsūchō, 通帳) containing your account information and transaction records.
+A deposit account comes with a bank card (more on that later) which can be used at most ATMs throughout Japan, and a passbook (tsūchō, 通帳) containing your account information and transaction records.
 The passbook can only be updated at your bank’s ATMs.
 Savings and business accounts are also available for those who are interested.

 Words to know